 For inspections conducted by regional and resident inspectors, the report numbers should be issued per Regional Instructions and should be consistent with Agencywide Documents Access and Management System (ADAMS) templates.

 The report number sequence is as follows: Docket No./Year (four digits) followed by the sequential number of the report in that year.
 The inspection reports’ number sequence for the Division of Fuel Cycle Inspection (DFFI) inspections are 0700XXXX/20YY00X or 04000XXXX/20YY00X.
 Safeguards and Security inspection report numbers would be 0700XXXX/20YY40X.

+For all sites that possess classified matter, the lead inspector should ensure a screening of inspection reports is performed to verify that no classified matter is contained within public reports.

+Inspectors should align the level of detail and scope of the inspection report with the risk of the activity.

 04.03 Branch Chiefs.

-A branch chief familiar with NRC requirements in the inspected area shall review each inspection report, prior to issuance, to ensure that the report follows the guidance given in this IMC.
+A branch chief, or designee, familiar with NRC requirements in the inspected area shall review each inspection report, prior to issuance, to ensure that the report follows the guidance given in this IMC.

 The management reviewer shall ensure that inspection noncompliances are consistent with NRC policies and technical requirements, that enforcement-related violations are addressed in accordance with the “NRC Enforcement Policy” and the “NRC Enforcement Manual,” and conclusions are logically drawn and sufficiently supported by observations and noncompliances.

 Management should ensure that a record of inspectors’ and reviewers’ concurrences are maintained on record.
 Management should ensure continued inspector concurrence when substantive changes are made to the report as originally submitted, and mediate disagreements that occur during the review process.
 As a minimum, substantial changes should be discussed with the inspector or inspectors involved to ensure continued concurrence, and disagreements that cannot be adequately resolved should be documented using the process described in Management Directive 10.158, “NRC Non-Concurrence Process.”

 The applicable branch chief is responsible for the report content, conclusions, and overall regulatory focus, and timeliness of inspection reports.
 Typically, stand-alone reports are issued no later than 30 calendar days after inspection completion.
-Inspection completion is normally defined as the day of the exit meeting.
+Inspection completion is normally defined as the day of the onsite exit meeting, or the day of the last re-exit meeting, whichever is later.

-The branch chief is responsible for issuing integrated reports for fuel cycle facilitiesquarterly.
-Typically, integrated reports are issued no later than calendar days after
+The branch chief is responsible for issuing integrated reports for fuel cycle facilities typically on a quarterly basis.
+Typically, integrated reports are issued no later than 45 calendar days after the last day of the quarter.

-04.04 Fuel () – Oversight Branch ().
+04.04 Division of Fuel Management (DFM) – Inspection and Oversight Branch (IOB).

-is responsible for providing interpretations and support for information contained in this IMC.
+IOB is responsible for providing interpretations and support for information contained in this IMC.

-is responsible for answering questions related to program guidance.
+IOB is responsible for answering questions related to program guidance.

-is responsible for facilitating resolution of identified gaps in IMC directions and guidance.
+IOB is responsible for facilitating resolution of identified gaps in IMC directions and guidance.

-is responsible for updating program guidance to address identified gaps
+IOB is responsible for updating program guidance to address identified gaps

 0616-05 THRESHOLDS OF SIGNIFICANCE - SCREENING INSPECTION RESULTS

-When conducting inspections, the NRC inspector reviews an appropriate sample of selected procedures, events, and operations; is not expected to monitor all the activities in progress, or to document every minor discrepancy that occurs.
+When conducting inspections, the NRC inspector reviews an appropriate sample of selected procedures, events, and operations; the inspector is not expected to monitor all the activities in progress, or to document every minor discrepancy that occurs.
 As part of maintaining a focus on safety, inspectors continually use NRC requirements, inspection procedures, industry standards, regional and headquarters’ guidance, and their own training and insight to make judgments about which issues are worth pursuing and which are not.